mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - A screened subnet.
 The edge or screening firewall is the public interface while the choke firewall is the LAN interface.
 The screened subnet is therefore configured as a perimeter network preventing hosts on the Internet being directly connected to hosts on the LAN.

 -  spanning tree protocol (STP): Protocol that prevents layer 2 network loops by dynamically blocking switch ports as needed.

+- Time synchronization is usually accomplished via the Network Time Protocol (NTP).
+Clients must be able to access a time source over port UDP 123.

+-  Enterprise mobility management (EMM) suites and corporate workspaces.
+EMM (or mobile device management) is a type of network access control solution that registers devices as they connect to the network.
+It can then enforce security policies while the device is connected.
+These might restrict use of device functions or personal apps.